Twenty Nine : Where?

 What kind of cruel joke is this?

 I was scared to leave the airport because I was afraid of the unknown.
-And I felt like I had a better fighting chance inside of the airport where I could find someone who spoke the English language.
-I was afraid that my current physical attributes might give people the wrong impression.
+I felt like I had a better fighting chance inside the airport where I could find someone who spoke the English language.
+And I was afraid that my current physical attributes might give people the wrong impression.

 I shivered at the thought.